sebj/SJADNShareController/README.md

 `SJADNShareController` can be used to share text only (at the moment) to [App.net](http://app.net), either as part of the sharing menu, on Mountain Lion, or alone.

-It uses App.net's web post intent and opens the post box already filled in, in the user's browser.
+It uses App.net's web post intent and opens the post box already filled in, in the user's browser, if they are logged in.

+The App.net icon used here is a tweaked version of the "appdotnet-icon-share" icon which can be downloaded on the [App.net Developer Assets page](https://account.app.net/legal/assets/).

 ###Usage